Ocean Plaza: Ownership controversies

 In 2022 Ocean Plaza, like many other Ukrainian malls, had been closed due to Russian invasion.
 However, unlike the others, it hadn't been opened after the liberation of Kyiv Oblast.
-In August, the mall was seized because of its Russian owners, and control was transferred to the Agency for Investigation and Management of Assets.
-In September, Deputy Davyd Arakhamia announced the nationalization of Ocean Plaza.
+Court proceedings about money laundering at Ocean Plaza began, the mall was found to evade taxes in 2016–2021.
+At first Pechersk District Court didn't find any ties to Russian business and cancelled the arrest, which allowed mall to reopen 22 November 2022, but in August 2023, the mall was eventually seized and control was transferred to the Asset Tracing and Management Agency (ARMA).